ltdrdata/ComfyUI-Inspire-Pack/README.md

   * `Worklist To Item List (Inspire)`: The list in ComfyUI allows for repeated execution of a sub-workflow.
 This groups these repetitions (a.k.a. list) into a single ITEM_LIST output.
 ITEM_LIST can then be used in ForeachList.
   * `▶Foreach List (Inspire)`: A starting node for performing iterative tasks by retrieving items one by one from the ITEM_LIST.\nGenerate a new intermediate_output using item and intermediate_output as inputs, then connect it to ForeachListEnd.\nNOTE:If initial_input is omitted, the first item in item_list is used as the initial value, and the processing starts from the second item in item_list.
   * `Foreach List◀ (Inspire)`: An end node for performing iterative tasks by retrieving items one by one from the ITEM_LIST.\nNOTE:Directly connect the outputs of ForeachListBegin to 'flow_control' and 'remained_list'.
+  * `Drop List (Inspire)`: Removes all items from the ITEM_LIST.
+If the ITEM_LIST generated through this node is passed to ForeachListEnd, the process is immediately terminated.

 ### Util - Utilities
   * `ToIPAdapterPipe (Inspire)`, `FromIPAdapterPipe (Inspire)`: These nodes assists in conveniently using the bundled ipadapter_model, clip_vision, and model required for applying IPAdapter.